rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 Update an existing Payment Method using this API.
 Make sure you update the request body:

 1. Set `cardNumber` to be the plaintext card number
-2. Set `cardNumberMasked` to be the plaintext card number but with X replacing all except the last 4 digits.
-For example `XXXX XXXX XXXX 1234`
-3. Set `expirationDate` to be some time in the future
+2. Set `expirationDate` to be some time in the future
-4. Set `citId`.  citId is an id which is usually sent by PSP into OPERA through OPI.
-This is not visible anywhere in OPERA Cloud UI.
-It is saved in the OPERA database only.
-For testing you can use any value as there is no validation.

 And any other value which you changed.

 ## 17-Pre Authorize Credit Card OPTIONAL

 This API is useful for many Kiosk Partners who want to save time to Pre Authorize the card prior to calling the Checkin API.
-Make sure the terminalId has the value for your testing as `PD1`

 1. getHotelInterface API will show whether OPI is installed and configured.
 Look for `activeFlag=true`
 2. Pre Authorize card.
-Make sure the `terminalId` value is not changed.
-After execution, make sure the following values are inserted into Environment variables
+Make sure the `terminalId` value matches the terminalId in the `logo` value of the response to getHotelInterface (step 1).
+After execution, make sure the following values are inserted into Environment variables:
-`cardId`
+   1. `cardId`
-`approvalCode`
+   2. `approvalCode`
-`vendorTranId`
-Kindly note that there is space after the last digit.
+   3. `vendorTranId` Kindly note that there may be a space after the last digit.
 Do not include this in your environment.
 3. Check whether PreAuthorization was successful with the fetchAuthorizationHistory API

 ## 18-Fetch Available Hotel Rooms

 Find vacant and inspected rooms so that you can assign one to the reservation.

-Bear in mind that others in the bootcamp will be checking into rooms, so keep trying until you find an empty room.

 Make sure you insert the `RoomNumber` into the environment variable.